roe-dl/weewx-DWD/README.md

 To specifiy the location you need a station code or a set of geographic coordinates.
-Geographic coordinates are to be used together with the option `--open-meteo`, station codes otherwise.
+Geographic coordinates are to be used together with the options `--open-meteo` and `--openweather`, station codes otherwise.
 See [Wiki](https://github.com/roe-dl/weewx-DWD/wiki) for lists of station codes.